droe/binja-bpf/README.md

 ## Plans

+The plugin should support loading libpcap cbpf-savefile(5) format binaries.

 Support for extended BPF (eBPF) programs, raw binary eBPF programs, and eBPF profile ELF files including BPF Type Format (BTF) would be a welcome addition after classic BPF support stabilizes.
 No plans for cryptocurrency virtual